SP Newsletters

 Instead of building standalone emails that disappeared after delivery, the newsletters became persistent SharePoint pages that could:

-• be distributed directly through SharePoint
+• Be distributed directly through SharePoint

-• remain searchable later
+• Remain searchable later

-• store supporting assets
+• Store supporting assets

-• support onboarding
+• Support onboarding activities

-• create a visible history of product updates over time
+• Create a visible history of product updates over time

-Each month, the process looked roughly the same:
+Each month looked roughly the same:

-• duplicate an existing SharePoint newsletter page
+1. Duplicate an existing SharePoint newsletter page

-• rename it for the new release cycle
+2. Rename it for the new release cycle

-• update screenshots and content
+3. Update screenshots and content

-• publish and distribute
+6. Publish and distribute

 The updates:

-• looked reasonably branded and structured
+• Looked reasonably branded and structured

-• rendered well enough in Outlook
+• Rendered well enough in Outlook

-• supported embedded documentation and assets
+• Supported embedded documentation and assets

-• created continuity between releases
+• Created continuity between releases

 Even useful information disappears quickly in those conditions.

-The updates became reusable instead of disposable.
+The content became reusable instead of disposable.

-Why I Preferred This Over Dedicated Newsletter Platforms
+Why I Preferred This Approach

 Everything already existed inside Microsoft 365: